JohnDanz/augur-core-changes/README.md

 ### Data Structure of tradeAvailableOrders Contract:
 ```
+data controller

 event tradeAvailableOrdersLogArrayReturn(
   returnArray: arr
 )
 ```
-The `tradeAvailableOrders` contract has no data structure of it's own but does define an event. `tradeAvailableOrdersLogArrayReturn` event writes a log with the `returnArray` when `tradeAvailableOrders` is successfully called.
+The `tradeAvailableOrders` contract has one data structure and one event.
+Like most contracts, `tradeAvailableOrders` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.
+The `tradeAvailableOrdersLogArrayReturn` event writes a log with the `returnArray` when `tradeAvailableOrders` is successfully called.

 ### tradeAvailableOrders methods: